dreal/probreach/doc/translator.md

 ```
 An optional ```--verbose``` flag can be passed to the command line tool to print additional translation details.

+#### Model decomposition
+The translator provides the option to translate model plant and controller as separate Simulink subsystems.
+This mode of operation is enabled by providing the `--decompose` flag preceding the model file path.

+Having two distinct subsystems allows the user to create a processor-in-the-loop block (using MATLAB Simulink Coder)
+of the controller and subsequently execute that on hardware of choice.

+However, it should be noted that this mode of operation is not as precise in comparison to the regular
+translation method and the Simulink states formalism used.
+This difference is owed to the creation of dummy states
+used to resolve the loops found in .(p)drh by transitions to the same state.

+---

 Upon successful translation, a *.slx* file with a matching model name will be created
 in the current directory.
 Note that since no valid Matlab
 identifiers can contain dashes in their name, all dashes, "-", in the input files are replaced with underscores "_".